beatrixkidd0/Week-4-Assignment-/README.md

-# GGetting and Cleaning Data exercise from JHU Coursera course
+# Getting and Cleaning Data exercise from JHU Coursera course

 This repo was created to finish the assignment for week 4 of Getting and Cleaning Data Coursera course.
 * First, download and unzip the data file into your R working directory.